-5-Minute Fire Roasted Salsa + Video
+Best 5-Minute Fire Roasted Salsa Recipe + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Southwestern Meatballs is a healthy meal that uses fire roasted salsa, and it’s ready to eat in under 40 minutes!
+Southwestern Meatballs is a healthy meal that uses fire roasted tomato salsa, and it’s ready to eat in under 40 minutes!

-Ingredient Notes
+Ingredient Notes and Substitutions

 Fire-roasted tomatoes are roasted or grilled over high heat until they char on the outside.
-This gives them a smoky flavor that tastes fantastic with anything you add them to.

 Making fire roasted tomato salsa with canned tomatoes is beyond simple.
-Or, if you’re comfortable home canning, go for it!!
+Or, if you’re comfortable with home canning, go for it!!

-How to Make Blender Salsa
+How to Make Homemade Blender Salsa

 - Pulse to combine.
 Pulse until the ingredients are your desired size, about 5 or 6 times.
 If you want chunkier salsa, just stop pulsing sooner.

 - Scrape down the sides.
 Remove the blender’s cover and use a spatula to scrape down the sides.
-Add remaining ingredients, then pulse another two or three times to combine everything again.

-- Serve!
-Transfer to a serving bowl and serve immediately, or transfer it to a pint size canning jar and store it in the refrigerator.
+Add the remaining ingredients, then pulse another 2 or 3 times to combine everything again. - Serve!
+Transfer to a serving bowl and serve immediately, or transfer it to a pint-size canning jar and store it in the refrigerator.

-Blended fire roasted salsa will stay fresh in the refrigerator for 3 to 4 days.
+Homemade blender salsa will stay fresh in the refrigerator for 3 to 4 days.
 Just be sure to store it in a covered container so it doesn’t take on the flavors of other foods.

-Adjusting Spiciness in Fire Roasted Salsa
+Adjusting Spiciness in Roasted Salsa Recipe

 To increase or decrease the spiciness, this is what you will need to do:

-If you can’t tolerate spicy foods at all, you can leave out the jalapenos and other chiles altogether.
-Just add a few red pepper flakes for a salsa that is more like an Italian Salsa Fresca, more commonly known as Pico de Gallo. - Mild Salsa: remove the veins and seeds from the jalapeno, or you can swap out the jalapeno for green chiles.
-Fire roasted salsa is just as delicious with a milder flavor!
+Just add a few red pepper flakes for a salsa that is more like an Italian Salsa Fresca, more commonly known as Pico de Gallo. - Mild Salsa: Remove the veins and seeds from the jalapeno, or swap out the jalapeno for green chiles.

-- Medium-Mild: For a bit more spiciness, start with 1 tablespoon of green chiles.
+This fire roasted salsa recipe comes out just as delicious with a milder flavor! - Medium-Mild: For a bit more spiciness, start with 1 tablespoon of green chiles.
 Taste it first, then add more if you want to kick it up a little further.

-- Medium fire roasted tomato salsa: Prepare according to the recipe card at the bottom of this post.
+- Medium Fire Roasted Tomato Salsa: Prepare according to the recipe card at the bottom of this post.

 - Spicy Salsa: Use 2 jalapenos, veins and seeds included.

-Freezing Roasted Tomato Salsa
+Fire Roasted Salsa FAQ

 Enjoy!